- We selected LEACH (Low-energy adaptive clustering hierarchy) scheme for the minimization of energy consumption.

 The working of LEACH is divided into two phases.
 The first phase is the setup phase in which clusters are formed in WSN.
 The second phase is known as a steady phase in which information or data is transferred to the sink.
 The cluster head selection phase and clustering phase are the key parts of the LEACH protocol.
 Each sensor node is having threshold energy as per the formulation

-In equation 1, p is cluster head percentage in all nodes, r is the round and G is set of non selected cluster head nodes.
+In equation 1, p is cluster head percentage in all nodes, r is the round and G is the set of non-selected cluster head nodes.

 The energy model is followed by LEACH protocol with the two-channel model; free space (d2) for single hope path and multipath fading (d4) for the multihop path.
 So the energy consumption of l bit packets over distance d is estimated as

 Where efs = free space energy loss, emp = multipath fading loss, d= distance between source and destination node, d0= crossover distance =square root of (efs/emp).
 The energy variable depends on the node distance, so via optimizing node distance, we can minimize the energy consumption at every sensor node in WSN.